facebookGuide to Winning In-Between: Probability of Hitting 'Tiang' & Card Being on the "Outside"

 • King is the biggest card.

-This means that getting an Ace and a King is the most optimal starting hand, in the game of in-between.
+This means that getting an Ace and a King is the best starting hand in the game of in-between.

 Possible Winning NumbersNumber of Cards in BetweenProbability of Winning